RickGroot/Discord-Bot/readme.md

 <div style="text-align:center"><img src="https://raw.githubusercontent.com/Rickert41/Discord-Bot/main/utils/logo.png" /></div>

 # Hi, I'm Foxy!
 Please [invite me](https://discord.com/api/oauth2/authorize?client_id=763801383693844511&permissions=8&scope=bot) to get me into your server!
+If you want acces to the moderator commands, make sure you have a role called *"Moderator"*

 ## What can I do?
 When I'm hunting in the wild I don't want a lot of distraction, that's why I only listen to commands that start with *//*.
 That way you won't get irritated of me, and at the same time I can focus on other things.
 Even though I'm a fox I really enjoy looking at cute cats, memes and I love reading useless interesting facts.
 If you heve the same interests as me you should try some of the following commands in your own discord server.